Palisades Park (Santa Monica)

 Palisades Park is a 26.4 acre park in Santa Monica, California.
 The park is located along a 1.6 mi section of Ocean Avenue on top of an uplifted unconsolidated sedimentary coastal Quaternary terrace with exposed bluffs, offering views of both the Pacific Ocean and the coastal mountains.
+Originally named Linda Vista Park, it was established in 1892 following donations by city founders Arcadia Bandini de Stearns Baker and John Percival Jones.

 History

 The earliest portion of the park was gifted to the City of Santa Monica in 1892 by city founders Arcadia Bandini de Baker and John Percival Jones.
 The park was originally named Linda Vista Park until 1915.

 Throughout the early 1900s, the city expanded the park with additional land and commissioned upgrades to the area, installing walking paths, planting landscaping, and erecting lighting.
 In 2007, the park was designated as a historic landmark by the city of Santa Monica.

 Today, the park extends from the Santa Monica Pier at the south to Adelaide Drive at the north.
 This long linear park contains public art, rose garden, and historic structures, as well as benches, picnic areas, pétanque courts, restrooms and the historic Santa Monica Camera Obscura.
 Barriers discourage visitors from approaching too close to the cliffs, which are prone to erosion and landslides.
 Private use of the park by fitness instructors has generated some controversy.

 There was a train/streetcar stop at the park called Linda Vista station; the building was torn down in 1955.